thecdil/sediment/_tributaries/atmosphere.md

 {% include feature/image-gallery.html objectid="sediment155" caption=false%}

-Radium is not the only danger lurking in Lake Powell's sediment.
+RADIUM IS NOT the only danger lurking in Lake Powell's sediment.
 The lake's silt beds have also become a breeding ground for anaerobic bacteria, which digest organic material cached in the sediment and turn this material into methane.
 Trapped beneath the pressure of the lake, methane will collect in pockets and fissures in the silt, but as the lake recedes and pressure is released, methane erupts to surface and dissipates into the atmosphere. [^31]

 Methane is 80 times more effective at trapping heat than carbon dioxide and reservoirs--such as Lake Powell--contribute 6%-8% of total human-caused methane emissions. [^32]